Brandon Shores Generating Station

+The station shares a 483 acre site adjacent to the Patapsco River with the Herbert A. Wagner Generating Station.
+The Brandon Shores plant dominates the site with its 700 foot exhaust and 400 foot flue-gas desulfurization system stacks.
+In April 2023, Talen Energy notified its grid operator, PJM, that it intended to close the station on June 1, 2025.
+While the plant was scheduled to retire on June 1, 2025, Units 1 and 2 will continue to operate beyond this date until May 31, 2029 under a “reliability-must-run” (RMR) agreement to provide power necessary to maintain grid and transmission reliability in and around the City of Baltimore until transmission upgrades to provide reliable power to the area from other sources are complete.

 Coal delivery

-The Brandon Shores and Wagner Generating Stations consume approximately 4.8 million tons of coal annually.
-Coal for both stations is delivered by barge.
+Coal for Brandon Shores is delivered by barge.
 Although there is a railroad spur into the site, it is unused and would require improvements to restore it to an operational state.

 Environmental violations

-Constellation Energy disposed fly ash from Brandon Shores at a former sand and gravel mine in Gambrills, Maryland during 1996 to 2007.
+Prior to Talen's ownership and operation of the plant, Constellation Energy disposed fly ash from Brandon Shores at a former sand and gravel mine in Gambrills, Maryland from 1996 to 2007.
 The ash contaminated groundwater with heavy metals.
 The Maryland Department of the Environment issued a fine of $1 million to Constellation.
 Nearby residents filed a lawsuit against Constellation and in 2008 the company settled the case for $54 million.

 Renovation

 In order to meet Maryland requirements for reductions of nitrogen oxides, sulfur dioxide and mercury, the plant was substantially renovated between 2007 and 2010.
-A new 400 ft twin FGD stack was built to replace the existing 700 ft stacks, which have been capped and are inoperative.
+A new 400 ft twin flue-gas desulfurization stack was built to replace the existing 700 ft stacks, which have been capped and are inoperative.
 Flue gas from the boilers is routed through the emissions control system that sprays the exhaust with a limestone slurry and collects gypsum for use in wallboard and fly ash for use in concrete.
 The system uses treated municipal wastewater from the Anne Arundel County Cox Creek wastewater treatment plant as the source of water for making the limestone slurry.